MaksimDzhangirov/backendBankExample/docs/part63-eng.md

 And that brings us to the end today's lecture about writing unit tests for gRPC services.
 I hope it was interesting and useful for you.
-Thanks a lot for watching, Happy learning, and see you in the next lecture!
+Thanks a lot for watching, happy learning, and see you in the next lecture!